-As part of this initiative, AAC&U will convene the first annual TRHT Institute in January of 2018.
+As part of this effort, AAC&U will convene the first annual TRHT Institute in January of 2018.
 During the inaugural Institute, TRHT Campus Centers will develop transformative action plans to advance racial healing and will be involved in the creation of a related guidebook to support the implementation of future TRHT Campus Centers.

 In alignment with the focus areas of Newman’s Own Foundation and the Kellogg Foundation, AAC&U believes that the work of the first ten TRHT Campus Centers will empower people to live and to prosper in a civil and humane society that promotes full inclusion for everyone.

 View the press release to learn more about AAC&U's partnership with the Newman's Own Foundation and the Kellogg Foundation.